Lifeguards Without Borders: History

 Lifeguards Without Borders was founded by doctors Justin Sempsrott and Andrew Schmidt in 2006 in Jacksonville Beach, Florida.
 Sempsrott, the organization's executive director, had been a lifeguard since the mid-1990s.
 Schmidt is a doctor of osteopathic medicine and has a master's degree in public health.
 He is also an assistant professor at the University of Florida.

 The organization began as part of the international division of the American Red Cross Volunteer Lifesaving Corps with the goal of sending volunteer lifeguards to regions with high drowning risk that lack access to lifeguards or information about drowning.

-In addition to guarding beaches around the world, volunteers for Lifeguards Without Borders also teach water safety and training to many of the communities with which they volunteer.

 Lifeguards Without Borders projects have included lifeguard instructor training programs in Peru; teaching EMS, nursing and physician courses; performing medical research on drowning; donating whistles, buoys, and rescue boards; and providing additional lifeguards for large-scale events, such as Carnaval in Ecuador.

 Lifeguards Without Borders partners with other international lifesaving and drowning prevention organizations to provide logistical, educational, and resource support.
 The organization also teaches other lifesaving techniques including in-water resuscitation, cardio-pulmonary resuscitation, spinal immobilization and wilderness medicine.